cihanb/kubernetesdemo_rp/Simple-Step-by-Step.md

 _# Fetching cluster endpoint and auth data._
 _# kubeconfig entry generated for cluster-1._

-And finally start the kubernetes cluster
+And finally start the kubernetes proxy
 ```
 kubectl proxy
 ```